woocommerce/woocommerce/docs/payments/payment-gateway-api.md

 Form and iFrame based gateways post data offsite, meaning there are less security issues for you to think about.
 Direct gateways, however, require server security to be implemented ([SSL certificates](https://woo.com/document/ssl-and-https/), etc.) and may also require a level of [PCI compliance](https://woo.com/document/pci-dss-compliance-and-woocommerce/).

 ## Creating a basic payment gateway

-**Note:** We are unable to provide support for customizations under our [Support Policy](https://woo.com/support-policy/).
-If you are unfamiliar with code/templates and resolving potential conflicts, select a [WooExpert or Developer](https://woo.com/customizations/)  for assistance.

 **Note:** The instructions below are for the default Checkout page.
 If you're looking to add a custom payment method for the new Checkout block, check out [this documentation.](https://github.com/woocommerce/woocommerce-blocks/blob/trunk/docs/third-party-developers/extensibility/checkout-payment-methods/payment-method-integration.md)